 Design Thinking

-Want to solve problems in a way that puts people first?
-Design thinking is your friendly guide to creative problem-solving!
-It's more than just a method - it's a mindset that helps you understand what people really need and create solutions they'll love.
-By focusing on empathy, brainstorming ideas, testing prototypes, and learning from feedback, you can develop solutions that work in the real world.
+Design Thinking is a human-centred approach to creative problem-solving.
+By focusing on empathy, brainstorming ideas, testing prototypes, and learning from feedback, you develop solutions that work in the real world.

 Design Thinking is a design and management framework that develops solutions to problems by involving the human perspective in all steps of the problem-solving process.
 It encompasses processes such as context analysis, problem finding and framing, ideation and solution generating, creative thinking, sketching and drawing, modelling and prototyping, testing and evaluating.